 2. Stretching before bed

 A common reason pregnant women find sleeping difficult is due to pelvic or hip pain, or leg cramps.
-This is one reason why I created my Pregnancy Stretches E-book.
-This E-book will teach you safe stretches to do during pregnancy to help reduce muscle tension, and help you sleep.
-Do these stretches before bed each night!
+This is one reason why I created the Pregnancy Exercises E-Book.
+This E-book will teach you safe exercises & stretches to do during pregnancy to help reduce muscle tension, and help you sleep.
+Do the stretches before bed each night!

 One of my lovely clients did these stretches every night before bed and not only slept better that night, but had much less pelvic pain the following day!